Aditi020/Travel-website/CONTRIBUTING.md

 **9.** Create a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)!

-**Congratulations!** You've made your first contribution to [**Zomato-Clone**](https://github.com/SuperAayush/Zomato-Clone/graphs/contributors)!
+**Congratulations!** You've made your first contribution to [**Wanderlust**](https://github.com/aditi020/Wanderlust/graphs/contributors)!

-**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the LinkFree project forward.
+**_:trophy: After this, I will review the PR and will merge it if it helps move the LinkFree project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

 ## Run automated tests

-After making changes make sure that tests passes
+After making changes make sure that tests pass

-Start the Zomato-Clone application by previewing the project using the extension Live Server.
+Start the Wanderlust application by previewing the project using the extension Live Server.

 ## All the best! 👍🏻